Who can play roller derby?

 Although roller derby leagues exist all over the world for men, women, and youths, NH Roller Derby (NHRD) is governed by the Women’s Flat Track Derby Association (WFTDA), which specifies certain rules of competitor eligibility; the league establishes other eligibility rules.

 Please see the eligibility requirements.

 Is there a men’s league in New Hampshire?

-Sadly, there are no men’s roller derby leagues in New Hampshire, but don’t let that stop you.
+Not yet.
 Mass Maelstrom Roller Derby (Lancaster, MA), Pioneer Valley Roller Derby (Northampton, MA), Vermont Men’s Roller Derby (Burlington, VT), and Casco Bay Roller Derby (Portland, ME) are the closest men’s leagues.
 Visit the Men’s Roller Derby Association

 Is there a junior’s league in New Hampshire?

 Yes, there are a few of them!
 Check out NHJRD

 Nope.
 Roller derby is an amateur sport; we pay to play.

 Does NHRD play on a banked track?